keithmifsud/jekyll-target-blank/README.md

 - [ ] Deploy to rubygems as version 1.0

 - [ ] Add licence and copyright info to code, readme and as a file.

+- [ ] Submit to Jekyll's plugin list.